redxing/chromium/README.md

-# Apricot is a fast web proxy running chromium
+# Apricot is a very fast web proxy running chromium, free for all developers.

 Worldwide locations, Access websites blocked in your country, hide your location and encrypt your connection.
 Completely free!
 <hr>